Support from FASE's Education Technology Office

 Faculty of Applied Science and Engineering provides license

-Integrated into Quercus You can connect your Quercus course to Crowdmark, sync course roster and assessment grades Gradescope is not integrated into Quercus – you can’t sync course roster and grades.
+Integrated into Quercus You can connect your Quercus course to Crowdmark, sync course roster and assessment grades.
+Gradescope is not integrated into Quercus – you can’t sync course roster and grades.
 You will need to manually add students to Gradescope and assessment grades to Quercus.

 Set Up